 After an on-site assessment by the Florida Department of Health and successful completion of the latest round of proficiency testing, chemists at OUC's state-of-the-art Water Quality Laboratory perform more than 20,000 chemical and bacteriological tests annually to ensure the quality and safety of OUC's drinking water.
-Customers can continue to enjoy OUC's award-winning water with confidence, knowing that the water is tested regularly and surpasses the highest quality standards.
-For more information about OUC's drinking water, call our Water Quality Laboratory at 407.244.8779 to talk to a water quality professional.
-Information also is available online at www.OUC.com.
+With the latest accreditation, customers can continue to enjoy OUC's award-winning water with confidence, knowing that the water is tested regularly and surpasses the highest quality standards.
+For more information about OUC's drinking water, call our Water Quality Laboratory at 407.434.2549 to talk to a water quality professional.
+Information also is available online at www.ouc.com.